| *Tax calculation (using current tax year UK rates and allowances*) |

 *Scottish taxpayers will pay the Scottish rate of income tax (SRIT) on non-savings and non-dividend (NSND) income.
 NSND income includes employment income, profits from self-employment (including sole trades and partnerships), rental profits, and pension income (including the state pension).
 Similarly, from 6 April 2019 Welsh Taxpayers pay the Welsh Rate of Income Tax (CRIT (C for Cymru)) on NSND income.

-If the client takes an UFPLS, they will then be subject to the money purchase annual allowance rules.
+It is important to note that if the client takes an UFPLS, they will then be subject to the money purchase annual allowance rules.
 For more information on these rules, please see our article on Money Purchase Annual Allowance.

 Submit your details and your question and one of your Account Managers will be in touch.